techwithsam/techwithsam/README.md

 <!--(https://www.google.com/search?q=samuel+adekunle+acctgen1&oq=samuel+adekunle+acctgen1)-->

 <!--<p align='center'>I am a Software Developer / Mobile Developer(Both Android and iOS) using Flutter, I build solutions.</p> -->
-<p align='center'>I run the YouTube channel called [Tech With Sam](https://www.youtube.com/c/TechWithSam?sub_confirmation=1)!
+<p align='center'>I run the YouTube channel called [TechWithSam](https://www.youtube.com/c/TechWithSam?sub_confirmation=1)!
 I'm passionate about learning and teaching programming majorly Flutter for the moment.
 I'm an expert in Flutter & Dart(Android, iOS, and Web).
 I worked a bit with PHP, MySQL, Nodejs, and Python.
 My current focus is Mobile development and database management but the dream is to be into AI/Machine Learning.